pizthewiz/Texturizer/README.md

 # Texturizer
 A simple Cinder application to demonstrate image conversion to a DXT1 or DXT5 compressed DDS file.

-**NOTE**: Please see the [Cinder-DDS](https://github.com/pizthewiz/Cinder-DDS) CinderBlock for reusable DXT1/DXT5 compression and DDS file buffer creation.
+**NOTE**: Please see the [Cinder-DDS](https://github.com/pizthewiz/Cinder-DDS) CinderBlock for DXT1, DXT5 and YCoCg-DXT5 compression and DDS file buffer creation.

 [S3 Texture Compression](http://en.wikipedia.org/wiki/S3_Texture_Compression) (of which DXT1 and DXT5 are two of several variations) is a lossy compression format which many desktop GPUs support via the [`GL_EXT_texture_compression_s3tc`](https://www.opengl.org/registry/specs/EXT/texture_compression_s3tc.txt) extension - this allows the compressed image to be transferred directly to the GPU and then decompressed in hardware rather than the more costly transfer of a decompressed image from CPU to GPU.